-Chen Guangcheng addressed the Chinese premier, Wen Jiabao, in a video posted on YouTube on Friday, detailing the abuses he said he and his family had suffered at the hands of authorities during more than 18 months of heavily guarded detention in their home.
+Chen addressed Chinese premier Wen Jiabao in a video posted on YouTube on Friday, detailing "cruel" abuses he said he and his family suffered at the hands of authorities during more than 18 months of heavily guarded detention in their home.

 "They broke into my house and more than a dozen men assaulted my wife," he said.
 "They pinned her down and wrapped her in a comforter, beating and kicking her for hours.
 They also similarly violently assaulted me."

 Journalists and supporters were prevented from visiting Chen during his house arrest.
 One of those supporters is Hollywood actor Christian Bale, who was roughed up by security guards during such an attempt in December.

 After learning of Chen's escape, Bale urged China to free his family, who were also under house arrest but did not escape with him.

 "While it gives hope that, for now, Chen Guangcheng is safe, his family is not," Bale said in an e-mail to CNN Saturday.
 "As a world leader, China must now show its wisdom and compassion, and remind the world of its rich cultural history, by permanently freeing Chen Guangcheng and his family and never allowing thuggery and corruption to tarnish China's reputation again."

 Chen, 40, is a self-taught lawyer who rose to fame in the late 1990s thanks to his legal advocacy for what he called victims of abusive practices, such as alleged forced abortions, by China's family-planning officials.

 A local court sentenced Chen to four years and three months in prison in 2006 on charges of damaging property and "organizing a mob to disturb traffic" in a protest, charges that his supporters called preposterous.